-Shad and Jenya Engkilterrais creating stories, stuffed penguins and more.
+Shad and Jenya Engkilterrais creating stuffed penguins, and stories and videos focused on creativity.

 About Shad and Jenya Engkilterra